IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 * When code is deployed for users to access, it should be kept and maintained with security in mind.
 Users will not be able to access the database and data will not be shared with any third-parties.
 Bad-faith actors shouldn't have easy access to any holes.
 * The application should work across all devices ranging from desktop to mobile phone.
 All features including the voice input and UI should seamlessly work across all platforms.
 * The application should be able to handle a large influx of users.
-There should be minimal peformance issues and the application should stay functional and responsive if lots of users are using it.
+There should be minimal performance issues and the application should stay functional and responsive if lots of users are using it.

 ### **External Requirements**

 * **How we’ll host the application for users to access:**
   * TalkTask will be divided into two servers to seperate concerns for modular, and scalable software.
 Deployment tools will include Netlify for the frontend server and backend deployment tools are still being researched to find open source tools that are free to use and fit our use cases.
 * **How we’ll handle errors, invalid user inputs, etc:**
   * For WebSpeechAPI, when the user uses the voice input feature it will check if the command given matches any of the current commands.
-If not it will reprompt the user, asking the user to say the command again.
+If not it will re-prompt the user, asking the user to say the command again.
 But if it does match a functionality, it will prompt a confirmation screen while keep the voice input on.
 That way the user can confirm the action by saying "yes" or "no".
   * For the database, if the connection with the database fails a notification will popup to alert the user that their data cold not be retrieved.
-We'll ask the user to refresh the page and if the issue presists, we'll ask the user to contact the database develoepr or backend developer to resolve the issue.
+We'll ask the user to refresh the page and if the issue persists, we'll ask the user to contact the database developer or backend developer to resolve the issue.
   * For adding a task, without using the WebSpeechAPI and manually typing into it, if the user exits out the add task menu without saving the task, it will prompt the user with a confirmation notification only if they have filled in a field.
 If the user exits out the webpage when adding a task then the task will not be added.
 If the user accidentally hits the "remove task" button, a confirmation notification will pop up, so they don't immediately remove a task.
-If they are editting a task, just like adding a task, a confirmation will pop up if they try to exit out only if something has been changed from the original task.
+If they are editing a task, just like adding a task, a confirmation will pop up if they try to exit out only if something has been changed from the original task.
 * **How we’ll allow others to setup their own instance of our application:**
   * Refer to configuration.md in our git repository.
 * **How we'll take external feedback:**